 Heart failure develops when the pumping action of the heart is inadequate, typically because the heart muscle is weaker, stiffer, or both.
+What that means has been discussed before.
 This blog will address some of the reasons why this happens.

 - Coronary artery disease is a common cause of systolic dysfunction.
 It can impair large areas of heart muscle because it reduces the flow of oxygen-rich blood to the heart muscle, which needs oxygen for normal contraction.
 Blockage of a coronary artery can cause a heart attack, which destroys an area of heart muscle.
 As a result, that area can no longer contract normally.

 - Myocarditis (inflammation of heart muscle) caused by a bacterial, viral, or other infection can damage all or part of the heart muscle, impairing its pumping ability.
 Some drugs used to treat cancer and some toxins (such as alcohol) may also damage heart muscle.
 Some drugs, such as nonsteroidal anti-inflammatory drugs, may cause the body to retain fluid, which increases the workload of the heart and may precipitate heart failure.

 - Heart valve disorders—narrowing (stenosis) of a valve, which hinders blood flow through the heart, or leakage of blood backward (regurgitation) through a valve—can cause heart failure.
 Both stenosis and regurgitation of a valve can severely stress the heart, so that over time, the heart enlarges and cannot pump adequately.

 - An abnormal connection between the heart chambers can allow blood to recirculate within the heart, increasing the workload of the heart, and thus can cause heart failure.